 We urge you not to discontinue your use of antidepressants on your own.
 Medical professional help is needed to withdraw from antidepressants and cleanse your body of the toxins.
 If you experience flu-like symptoms of antidepressant withdrawal, you could have antidepressant discontinuation syndrome.
 Halting your antidepressant medication causes your body to respond abnormally to the augmented serotonin levels, as your antidepressant kept the levels previously in check.

 It is possible for you to taper off the medication slowly with medical supervision.
 Willow Springs, the center with the best antidepressants addiction treatment in Texas, can help you with this process.
-The impact of antidepressant addiction affects both you and your loved ones in a number of ways.
-You might:

 How Antidepressant Addiction Affects You, Your Family